Back to Medals and Decorations of Israel

 d) Palestine Police

-Regarding the three last organizations, the condition exists that the enlistment was approved by the national Jewish institutions.
 In case the eligible person died, a member of his family (widow, parent, brother, sister or child) may request to receive the ribbon or replacement of lost or worn ribbon.
+Presentation of the ribbon began in 1963.

 Look here for the program of the Notrim award ceremony held in Tel Aviv at January 29, 1964

-Fighters against Nazis Ribbon
+Fighters against Nazis Ribbonn Fighters against Nazis Ribbon

-Awarded to citizens or permanent residents of Israel who, during the Second World War participated in the fight against the nazi enemy and his aids, as a soldier in the Allied Forces, including the Jewish Brigade Group in the British army, as a partisan or as a member of an underground resistance group, in the period between 1 September 1939 and 1 September 1946, as by Yad Vashem regulation of 1968 and the Law on the Second World War Veterans of year 2000.
+Osher Friedman Awarded to citizens or permanent residents of Israel who, during the Second World War participated in the fight against the nazi enemy and his aids, as a soldier in the Allied Forces, including the Jewish Brigade Group in the British army, as a partisan or as a member of an underground resistance group, in the period between 1 September 1939 and 1 September 1946, as by Yad Vashem regulation of 1968 and the Law on the Second World War Veterans of year 2000.

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon or replacement of lost or worn ribbon.

-The medal that was instituted after the ribbon.
-On the back appears the symbol of the State of Israel and the text: Fighter against the Nazis - veteran of the Second World War.
+Click here to see the reverse of the medal.
+The reverse shows the symbol of the State of Israel and the text: Fighter against the Nazis - veteran of the Second World War.

-Decoration of State Warriors (for civilian wear)
+Decoration of State Warriors Decoration of State Warriors (for civilian wear)

-Awarded to members of military or paramilitary organizations who fought for the establishment of the state of Israel, from haShomer in 1909 till the independence of Israel.
 The ministerial committee for symbols and ceremonies decided that requirement of eligibility to the decoration is service during at least six months in any of the following organizations or frameworks:

 a) Hashomer